joey-qytyku/OS-90-i386/docs/dosvm.md

 ### Allocating DOS Memory

-Allocating memory under the 1M address space is required by DPMI.
-This memory is obviously virtualized.
+This is possible and necessary for the kernel, though DPMI 0.9 does not require this to be exposed to the API.

+Never run allocation procedures in an ISR unless in a critical section.

 ### Local Descriptor Table

 Services for modifying the local descripor table are provided by DPMI.
 It could be possible to stuff all DPMI LDT entries in the same system-wide LDT, but this would be a limitation on the number of processes that can be running.
 Programs will need at least a data and code descriptor.
 That would mean 4096 processes at once.
 This would not be a problem, and the LDT services can be virtualized.
 It is wasteful to allocate memory for separate processes to have truly local LDTs.

 This makes shared memory easy.
-Processes can access shared segment selector.
+Processes can access shared segment selectors.
 GCC has support for FS and GS relative pointers.

 The following functions are implemented by DPMI for the LDT: